This article is part of the “Debt Payoff Series.” Click here to learn more.

 3. Take a part-time job

 A more traditional part-time job is also a good option.
 Among the best ways to earn cash quickly: wait tables in a restaurant or sling drinks at a bar.
 The work is hard, but if you are in a busy place, the tips are rewarding.
-Plenty of other places welcome new employees willing to work on nights and weekends, especially near holidays and vacation season.
+Plenty of other places welcomes new employees willing to work on nights and weekends, especially near holidays and vacation season.

 Let’s not glamorize these jobs.
 They can be difficult, and they won’t make you rich.
 Uber, in particular, comes with risks – if you end up needing a new transmission because of all that extra driving, Uber won’t pay for it.
 You’ll have to think carefully about the tax implications.
 Still, a little extra money thrown at that credit card debt can make a huge difference.
 Earn $250 a month at a gig job, put that towards the average credit card debt we wrote about above, and it’ll be paid off in 6 years instead of 12 years.
 An extra $500 a month toward that debt, and it would be paid off in 3.5 years.